 If your result is very different from what you were expecting, you can request to see your exam script or even have your exam marking reviewed.

-A form will be included, with details of fees and deadlines, with your statement of results in your results envelope.
-It will also be available to download from Wisepay.
+A form with details of fees and deadlines will be available to download from Wisepay.

 SLT will be available in school on results days to discuss results with candidates.